Undergraduate Academic Policy Statement

 The following information must be supplied by the student organization and approved by the appropriate university officials, no less than 15 calendar days prior to the event(s).
-These arrangements include but are not limited to: sponsoring organization and nature of event; date, beginning and ending times, and location of event; number in attendance and method of registering guests; method of designation for those of age/underage; contained area where alcohol consumption is permitted; type of alcohol along with food and alternative non-alcoholic beverages to be provided; method of security including number of campus police officers; person to be contacted at event in case of questions or problems.
+These arrangements include but are not limited to: sponsoring organization and nature of event; date, beginning and ending times, and location of event; number in attendance and method of registering guests; method of designation of those who are 21 years or older and those who are under 21 years of age; contained area where alcohol consumption is permitted; type of alcohol along with food and alternative non-alcoholic beverages to be provided; method of security including number of campus police officers; person to be contacted at event in case of questions or problems.

 Approval Procedures: Non-Student Groups

-When an event is properly scheduled to take place in a location for which a campus concession holds a license, alcoholic beverages are to be sold through the concession and their license.
+Alcoholic beverages may be sold and /or served by an approved third party vendor.
+All third party vendors who sell and/or serve alcoholic beverages must be licensed by the State of Florida as an alcoholic beverage retailer.
 Groups or organizations who seek to sell beer or wine along with a non-alcoholic choice at other locations on campus must obtain approval to secure a beer or wine license from the Director of Business Services prior to making application for the license.
-With approval the license is then to be obtained by the organization from the Alcoholic Beverages and Tobacco Division of the Department of Business Regulations of the State of Florida.
+With approval from the Director of Business Services, the group must apply to the Alcoholic Beverages and Tobacco Division of the Department of Business Regulations of the State of Florida for obtain a temporary permit for the sale of alcoholic beverages, for consumption on premises only, and for a period not to exceed 3 days per event.
 Off-campus groups or organizations who seek to serve alcoholic beverages in a location and situation which does not require a license must obtain prior approval to serve alcohol on campus from the Director of Business Services.

-For the complete and definitive version of the Drug-Free Workplace/ Drug-Free Schools Policy Statement, please go to: http://www.goldenrule.sdes.ucf.edu.
+For the complete and definitive version of the Drug-Free Workplace/Drug-Free Schools Policy Statement, please go to: goldenrule.sdes.ucf.edu.

 Academic Behavior Standards

 Note: A student who has assisted another in any of the aforementioned breach of standards shall be considered equally culpable.
-In cases of cheating or plagiarism, the instructor may document the incident and choose to take appropriate academic action ranging from loss of credit for a specific assignment, examination, or project to removal from the course with a grade of "F." Additionally, disciplinary action may be taken through the Office of Student Rights and Responsibilities, which may result in punitive and education sanctions, as outlined in The Golden Rule Student Handbook.
-Students found in-violation of Academic Misconduct will receive a Z designation that would be included with the earned grade on transcripts, designating that academic dishonesty occurred.
+In cases of cheating or plagiarism, the instructor may document the incident and choose to take appropriate academic action ranging from loss of credit for a specific assignment, examination, or project to removal from the course with a grade of “F.” Additionally, disciplinary action may be taken through the Office of Student Conduct, which may result in punitive and education sanctions, as outlined in The Golden Rule Student Handbook.
+Students found in violation more than one reported Academic Misconduct violation or suspended for a reported violation, the student will receive a Z designation that would be included with the earned grade on transcripts, designating that academic misconduct occurred.
 Information regarding the Z designation, its application or removal from a transcript can be found in The Golden Rule Student Handbook.